 Section 1(1)(a) of FOIA requires a public authority to inform a requester whether it holds the information specified in the request.
 This is known as 'the duty to confirm or deny'.
-However, there may be occasions when the Act allows a public authority to respond by refusing to confirm or deny whether it holds the information and, in this case, we can neither confirm nor deny we hold relevant information to the above request.
+However, there may be occasions when FOIA allows a public authority to respond by refusing to confirm or deny whether it holds the information and, in this case, we can neither confirm nor deny we hold relevant information to the above request.

 Occurrence reports are held by the CAA in accordance with Regulation (EU) No. 376/2014 on the reporting, analysis and follow up of occurrences in civil aviation ("the Regulation").
+At the end of the transition period on 31 December 2020 the Regulation, as amended by The Aviation Safety (Amendment etc.) (EU Exit) Regulations 2019, is retained in UK law in accordance with The European Union (Withdrawal) Act 2018.

-The aim of this is to improve aviation safety by ensuring that relevant safety information relating to civil aviation is reported, collected, stored, protected, exchanged, disseminated and analysed.
+An occurrence means any safety-related event which endangers or which, if not corrected or addressed, could endanger an aircraft, its occupants or any other person.
+The aim of the Regulation is to improve aviation safety by ensuring that relevant safety information relating to civil aviation is reported, collected, stored, protected, exchanged, disseminated and analysed.